fsantanna/fsantanna.github.io/Pingus/buttons.md

 The original implementation in C++ relies on an [explicit container][1] to hold the buttons, which are destroyed together with the menu object.
-In comparison to local tasks, the main drawbacks of object containers is that
+In comparison to local tasks, the main drawbacks of object containers are that
     (1) all nested objects share the same lifespan of the container, and (2) the lifespan of the container matches the lifespan of its enclosing object.
-As a result, lifespan hierarchies in containers cannot be fine grained unless they rely on manual management (e.g., `add` and `remove` method calls).
+As a result, lifespan hierarchies in containers cannot be fine grained unless they rely on manual management (e.g., through `add` and `remove` method calls).

 [1]: https://github.com/Pingus/pingus/blob/master/src/pingus/screens/pingus_menu.cpp#L52

 ---

 - Are there similar mechanisms for anonymous tasks in other languages?
-- Do you agree that object containers cannot express fine-grained lifespans?
+- Do you agree that object containers cannot express fine-grained lifespans automatically?

 Comment on <img src="../twitter.png" style="vertical-align:middle">
 [@\_fsantanna](https://twitter.com/_fsantanna/status/TODO).